JAM-clocking/ATC24Rainmeter/README.md

 Our skins collect data from our public server (Singapore region) which use WebSocket to harvest 24RC data

-_Note that the our Server programme source-code is not publicly open and is independent from this Git repo_
+_Note: that our Server programme source-code is not publicly open and is independent from this Git repo_

 ### Requirement